Russian oil giant Lukoil had big dreams for its U.S. gas stations. The invasion of Ukraine could spell the end.

 The broad and swift unwinding of Russia’s ties to the global economy — spurred by public backlash to Russia’s invasion and the pressure on Western governments to respond — has led to confusion and chaos, resulting in collateral damage for people including American franchise owners Tusinac and Gill, whose stations don’t even sell Russian gasoline, as well as for Lukoil, which former executives and experts described as maintaining a degree of independence from Putin during his decades in power.

-Lukoil CEO Vagit Alekperov, they said, had managed to toe a narrow line during Putin’s reign, protecting the company from takeover by Putin allies.
-Last week, Lukoil’s board called for “the soonest termination of the armed conflict” in Ukraine and expressed support for negotiations.
+Lukoil CEO Vagit Alekperov, they said, has managed to toe a narrow line during Putin’s reign, protecting the company from takeover by Putin allies.
+This month, Lukoil’s board called for “the soonest termination of the armed conflict” in Ukraine and expressed support for negotiations.
 The statement stopped short of condemning the invasion, but still represented a distancing from Putin, observers said.

 “[Alekperov’s] whole philosophy has been, Lukoil is better as a global company and Russia is better as part of the global system.
 Both of those are inoperative now,” said Toby Gati, a former National Security Council official who joined Lukoil’s board as an independent director in 2016 and resigned in response to the Ukraine invasion.
 “It is not possible to isolate Russia forever.
 When this is over, you’re going to want to engage with Russians who understand that Russia needs to be involved in the global system, and Lukoil would be a good place to start.
 But not now.”